 And there are some additional criteria you’ll need to meet for DACA renewal, including that you:

-- haven’t left the U.S. since August 15, 2012 (at least, not without first obtaining USCIS permission, in the form of what’s called “Advance Parole.”)
+- haven’t left the U.S. since August 15, 2012 (at least, not without first obtaining permission from U.S. Citizenship and Immigration Services (USCIS), in the form of what’s called “Advance Parole.”
+(See “DACA Recipients: How to Apply for a Travel Document (Advance Parole).”)

 - have continuously lived (“resided”) in the U.S. since submitting your initial DACA application, and

-- haven’t been convicted of a felony, significant misdemeanor, or three or more other misdemeanors; or otherwise have done things suggesting that you present a threat to U.S. national security or public safety (such as being a known member of a gang).
+- haven’t been convicted of a felony, significant misdemeanor, or three or more other misdemeanors; and haven't done anything suggesting that you present a threat to U.S. national security or public safety (such as being a known member of a gang).

 You should absolutely see an attorney if you have been convicted of any crime.